Kai Rimmel

 Kai Rimmel (born 23 November 1952 in Viljandi) is an Estonian politician.
-She has been a member of the XIV Riigikogu.
+She was a member of the XIV Riigikogu.

-In 1977 she graduated from Tallinn University of Technology in conservation technology.
+In 1977 she graduated from Tallinn University of Technology with a degree in conservation technology.

-From 1977 to 1986 she was an engineer-technologist in Tallinn Model Poultry Factory/AS Tallegg.
+From 1977 to 1986 she was an engineer-technologist in the Tallinn Model Poultry Factory/AS Tallegg.

-Since 2006 she is a member of Conservative People's Party of Estonia.
+Since 2006 she has been a member of the Conservative People's Party of Estonia.